djplaner/word-to-canvas-module/README.md

 2. [Create a Word document](./docs/create.md) containing content for your new Canvas module.
    Use the [sample w2.docx](https://github.com/djplaner/word-to-canvas-module/raw/main/sample%20w2c.docx) Word document as a template and example.
 3. Visit the modules page of a Canvas course and [use word-2-canvas](./docs/use.md) to create a new module.
-   If all is working, use the ```.docx 2 + Module``` button that appears to create a new module from the Word document.
+   If all is working, use the ```.docx 2 + Module``` button that appears to create a new module from the Word document (see following image).

+> :grey_question: Feel free to use this [repo's Issues](https://github.com/djplaner/word-to-canvas-module/issues) to ask questions.
+Especially in these early development stages.

 ![Canvas modules page with the word-2-canvas button added](docs/images/w2c-btn-modules-page.png)

 ## Current Status

-> **Note:** :warning: This project is just about ready for use.

-1. Addition of _.docx 2 + Module_ button on Canvas modules pages
-2. Clicking it to choose and upload a Word document to the browser
-3. Converting that Word document to HTML and visualising the conversion Recognising specific Word styles to be converted to HTML classess for creating Canvas items.
-4. HTML split and converted into collection of Javascript objects largely matching the Canvas API JSON
-5. Module being created and items being added
+> **Note:** :warning: word-2-canvas appears to be working and is being used.
+But there remain rough edges and missing features.

+Currently creates Canvas modules including
-  - Items supported include: creating new pages, sub-headers and external URLs; and, add existing: assignments, files, discussions, (old) quizzes, external tool, and pages.
+- Creating new: pages, sub-headers, and external urls.
+- Links to existing: pages, assignments, files, discussions, quizzes (only old quizzes), and external tools.

-To be done
+## To be done

-1. Better error checking
+1. Better error checking and messaging
+2. Support for a _Canvas File Link_ style
+3. Figure out a better, more consistent way to handle images

+## :warning: Known issues

+1. The word-2-canvas button may not always appear on the Modules page.
+   **Solution:** Reload the modules page. **Apparent cause:** Navigation between pages in a Canvas course doesn't always invoke word2Canvas to check if it's on the module page.
+A reload of the modules page forces the issue

 ## :warning: Known limitations